fastlane/fastlane/README.md

 Check out the wiki for a full list of all supported actions.

+## Debugging

+In order to inspect traffic during development, it is useful to enable network debugging.
+A man-in-the-middle proxy such as Charles or mitmproxy on `localhost:8080` is required for this to work.

+### Example

+`$ brew install mitmproxy`
+`$ mitmproxy`
+in another terminal
+`$ DEBUG=1 bundle exec pry -rspaceship`
+`>> Spaceship.login('username', 'password')`

+You should see the requests and responses in mitmproxy

 ## Credit

 This project has been sponsored by [https://zeropush.com](ZeroPush).